Nitish950/Predictive-analysis-of-Netflix-stock-data/README.md

 # Predictive-analysis-of-Netflix-stock-data
+In this porject predictive and regression analysis was carried out on historical Netflix data ( 1-Jan-2020 until 29-May-2020).
+Data was loaded and explored.
-In this priject, historical Netflix stock data was downloaded from 1-Jan-2020 until 29-May-2020.
-And LSTMs and RNN method were used to carry out regression and predictive analysis of the data.
+LSTMs and RNN method were used to carry out regression and predictive analysis of the data.
 In the end real and predicted stock prices were visualized.

 Analysis covered :